The Silverwake Angle

 We are aching for a new kind of comedy:

-- An ensemble piece set inside something like NEOM or Dubai Creek Tower — poking fun at excess without shame.
-Drenched in utopian absurdity, not fatalistic burnout.
+- An ensemble piece set inside NEOM and Dubai Creek Tower — poking witty fun at excess without shame.
+Drenched in utopian absurdity, not fatalistic burnout

-- A format that tackles AI paranoia, sovereign wealth dominion, post-carbon energy cults, and influencer surrealism — while giving us arcs, laughs and cultural catharsis.
+- A format that tackles AI paranoia, sovereign wealth dominion, post-carbon energy cults, and influencer surrealism — while providing arcs, laughs and cultural catharsis

 No one's doing it yet.
 Not Netflix.
 Not Cannes.
 Not even A24.